-

 Can you close the flue on a gas fireplace when not in use?

-• If the fireplace is not in use but the pilot light is still lit, do not attempt to shut off the gas supply by closing the chimney flue.
+• If the fireplace is not in use but the pilot light is still lit, do not shut off the gas supply by closing the chimney flue.
 This can result in an explosion and possible injury or death.

 Should the flue be open on a ventless gas fireplace?